Watch out for the 3Ps.

 - Personalization – it’s me, not anyone else

 Permanence – language will indicate that their experiences and lives tend to be negative and they have no belief that things will get better.
-You will hear statements that lead to learned helplessness, being overwhelmed, and very little hope for the future.
+You will hear statements that lead to learned helplessness, being overwhelmed with very little hope for the future.

 Pervasiveness – it seems like every part of a person’s life is full of challenges.
-You will hear in their responses, no matter what you bring up a negative spin.
+You will hear in their responses, no matter what you talk about, they will have a negative spin to the situation.
 It is very hard to hear and watch as this becomes a downward spiral.
 Each issue becomes a mountain to climb.

-If these kids or adults are close to you, it is hard for them and for you.
-You want to help and search for ways to help.
-Obviously, when it is a staff member, we have some possibilities with help lines, EAP (employee assistance programs), we can suggest seeing a counselor, etc. When all 3Ps are present, I share my concern and encourage them to get help from a professional.
+If these kids or adults are close to you, it is hard for them and for you too.
+You search for ways to help.
+Obviously, when it is a staff member, we have help lines, EAP (employee assistance programs), seeing a counselor, etc. When all 3Ps are present, I share my concern and encourage them to get help from a professional.

 Once back to school and in a routine can be helpful.
 Being in school provides structure, being around people, and having a purpose to focus on.
 If that helps shake off the downward spiral, great.
-If not, sharing your concern and facilitating them getting help is necessary.
+If not, sharing your concern and facilitate getting help.

-If I see all three present in someone it is time to try to connect.
+If I see all 3Ps present in someone, it is time to try to have a conversation.
 Everyone has a bad day or maybe a week.
 If the 3Ps persist, do something.
-There are no silver bullets.
 It is about personal contact and helping others be successful.
 Here are a few other things I have learned over the years working in schools.
 I call it the 3Fs: